awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

 For applications, AWS CLI, and Tools for Windows PowerShell commands that run on the instance, you do not have to explicitly get the temporary security credentials—the AWS SDKs, AWS CLI, and Tools for Windows PowerShell automatically get the credentials from the EC2 instance metadata service and use them\.
 To make a call outside of the instance using temporary security credentials \(for example, to test IAM policies\), you must provide the access key, secret key, and the session token\.
 For more information, see [Using Temporary Security Credentials to Request Access to AWS Resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html) in the *IAM User Guide*\.

-For more information about instance metadata, see [Instance Metadata and User Data](ec2-instance-metadata.md)\.
+For more information about instance metadata, see [Instance metadata and user data](ec2-instance-metadata.md)\.

-## Granting an IAM User Permission to Pass an IAM Role to an Instance<a name="permission-to-pass-iam-roles"></a>
+## Granting an IAM user permission to pass an IAM role to an instance<a name="permission-to-pass-iam-roles"></a>

 To enable an IAM user to launch an instance with an IAM role or to attach or replace an IAM role for an existing instance, you must grant the user permission to pass the role to the instance\.